 Most institutions likely follow the Federal Financial Institutions Examination Council’s (FFIEC) recommended BCP process, which includes a business impact analysis (BIA), risk assessment, risk management and risk monitoring and testing.
 And despite the FFIEC’s 2019 updates, some financial institutions are still behind.

 Is your institution’s BCP up to date?
 Ensure your organization is ready for the business landscape of the digital age by using these best practices.
 And don’t forget to review your plan with industry professionals who can evaluate your completed plan.

 Protecting Your Data

-While threats of physical loss or disruption caused by pandemics and natural disasters indeed pose risks, other threats to business continuity include disruptive data loss, breach or corruption—and these threats could affect any geographic region at any point in time.
+While threats of physical loss or disruption caused by pandemics and natural disasters indeed pose risks, other threats to a business continuity plan include disruptive data loss, breach or corruption—and these threats could affect any geographic region at any point in time.

 A modern BCP must account for the critical role of data in today’s banking environment, beginning with your BIA, which assesses and prioritizes all business functions and processes.
 To protect your institution from the impact of data being lost, breached or corrupted, make sure these elements are included in your BIA:

 - Classifying Data: Data classification can be cost prohibitive, especially for community banks.
 At a minimum, your institution must understand what data you have, what data is critical, where it is stored, how it is protected and how it can be recovered.